zinduaschool/Data-Science-Resource-Centre/README.md

 Add your resource to the appropriate folder with a clear, concise description.
 Submit a pull request and explain why it’s valuable for the community.

+❤️ Acknowledgments
+This repository wouldn’t be possible without the collaboration and support of our amazing bootcamp community.
+Let’s grow and learn together!

 We hope this resource hub enhances your learning experience and helps you on your path to becoming a successful data scientist!